dhaumont/visilib/README.md

-# Visilib #
+# Visilib Overview#

-The visilib project aims to provide an efficient and robust C++ library for exact visibility computation in 3D.
+The visilib project aims to provide an efficient and robust library for exact visibility computation in 3D.

-The main feature of the current version is exact occlusion query between two polygons, a polygon and a segment, or between two segments, and allows to answer the fundamental question "Are these two polygons mutually visible?".
-The principal application is from-region occlusion culling and exact Potentially Visible Set computation (PVS).
-The visibility determination is exact and make no simplification, in opposition to conservative or aggressive visibility methods: visilib performs the complete penumbra fusion of the occluders, by the mean of CSG operations in Plücker space.
-All the technical details are described in the companion paper "A Low Dimensional Framework for Exact Polygon-to-Polygon Occlusion Queries", presented at EGSR 2005 (cf. download section)
+The main feature of the current version of Visilib is the exact visibility computation between two primitives (points, segments or polygons).
+The visibility computation is exact and make no simplification, in opposition to conservative or aggressive visibility methods: Visilib performs the complete penumbra fusion of the occluders, by the use of CSG operations in Plücker space.

+The algorithm is described in detail in the technical paper "A Low Dimensional Framework for Exact Polygon-to-Polygon Occlusion Queries" (see "Paper" section).
+However, the library has been completely rewritten and benefits from several improvements in comparison to the paper (see "Features" section).

+Visilib is written in C++, it is cross-platform and distributed as a header only library.

 ### Features ###